 The Agora (meaning “marketplace”) [map] was the heart of Ancient Athens, and the place of exchanging goods and ideas.

 You will be walking on a historic dirt path that in Classical antiquity was the sacred Panathenaic Way.

-On a low hill, diagonally to your left you will see the Hephaisteion temple, so follow the footpaths to it and return later to the Agora Museum.
+On a low hill, diagonally to your left you will see the Hephaisteion temple [map] , so follow the footpaths to it and return later to the Agora Museum [map].

-You can probably be finished with the museum visit in about fifteen or twenty minutes, and when you are done follow the orange line on our map to exit on Adrianou street (this portion of tour: about 45min).
+You can probably be finished with the museum visit in about fifteen or twenty minutes, and when you are done follow the orange line on our map to exit on Adrianou street [map].

-Kerameikos is a major Archaeological site since it encloses the defensive walls and the cemetery of Classical Athens.
+Kerameikos [map] is a major Archaeological site.
+It encloses ancient Athens’ defensive walls and the cemetery of Classical Athens.
 But given the other sites and museums included here, it’s not a “must-see” venue if you only have a casual interest in ancient Greece.

-There is a restroom and a water fountain at the Museum entrance if you need them.
+There is a restroom and a water fountain at the Museum entrance [map] if you need them.
 If you need to cool off, start your visit with the air conditioned museum, otherwise you can see it when you exit the archaeological site.

 Once finished with your Kerameikos walking tour, head back toward Thesion Metro station again, the same way you came, this time walking with the archaeological site to your left.